 Measuring Flare Gas Flow Using Thermal Mass Flow Meters

-Recently Sage Metering released a white paper discussing an improved method for measuring flare gas flow using thermal mass flow meters.
-The new paper explores flow meter challenges and using thermal flow meters in applications of biogas, landfill gas and natural gas, and even discusses refineries and chemical plants.
+Sage Metering released a white paper discussing an improved method for measuring flare gas flow using thermal mass flow meters.
+The paper explores flow meter challenges and using thermal flow meters in biogas, landfill gas, and natural gas, and even discusses refineries and chemical plants.

 Flare Gas Measurement Challenges

 The paper explores the inherent challenges needed to be overcome when measuring flare gas.
-Those challenges range from varying gas composition, the presence of hydrogen, extreme flow rate variation, the demands to meet environmental calibration and accuracy regulations, requirements for hazardous location classification, and there are others.
+Those challenges range from varying gas composition, hydrogen, extreme flow rate variation, the demands to meet environmental calibration and accuracy regulations, requirements for hazardous location classification, and others.

 The Sage paper doesn’t suggest that the thermal mass flow meter is the end-all and best method for measuring flare gas.
 In fact, in some applications, such as emission measurement at oil refineries and chemical plants, it suggests that thermal meters are not effective because of the extreme variations in gas composition.
-They do, however, suggest that thermal meters can detect which operation is sending flow to the flare in these facilities.
+However, they suggest that thermal meters can detect which operation is sending flow to the flare in these facilities.

 Flare Measurement of Landfill Gas, Biogas, and Natural Gas

 The new white paper discusses how in some flare measurement applications, such as landfill gas, biogas, natural gas, using thermal flow meters is an effective method and can save thousands of dollars versus the traditional approach with ultrasonic meters.
-There are other applications discussed in the paper, including natural gas processing and production, offshore platforms, crude oil extraction, and atmospheric storage tanks.
+Other applications are discussed in the paper, including natural gas processing and production, offshore platforms, crude oil extraction, and atmospheric storage tanks.